 How To Write Terms And Conditions

-So, your terms and conditions can explicitly limit your liability or responsibility for anything that might go wrong when users visit your site and engage with your business using that platform.
+Your terms and conditions can explicitly limit your liability for any issues that may arise when users engage with your online platform, ensuring that your business is better safeguarded.

 Do I Need A Limitation Of Liability Clause?